GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

   <a href="https://github.com/GPUOpen-LibrariesAndSDKs/AGS_SDK/releases/latest/"><img src="http://gpuopen-librariesandsdks.github.io/media/latest-release-button.svg" alt="Latest release" title="Latest release"></a>
 </div>

+### What's new in AGS 6.0
+Version 6.0 introduces several new shader intrinsics, namely a DX12 ray tracing hit token for RDNA2 hardware for ray tracing optimisation, ReadLaneAt and explicit float conversions.
+There is also a change to the initialization API to make sure the AGS dll matches the header and calling code.

 ### What's new in AGS 5.4.2
 Version 5.4.2 reinstates the sharedMemoryInBytes field which is required when calculating the memory available on APUs.